ExpeditionRPG/expedition/README.md

 If tests pass, the `dev` branch is automatically deploy to the Heroku development environment at [http://devquests.expeditiongame.com](http://devquests.expeditiongame.com).

-Once master has been thoroughly tested on dev, it can be deployed to master via `git push heroku master`.
-Branches besides master can also be deployed via `git push heroku branchname:master`.
+Once master has been thoroughly tested on dev, it can be deployed to master via `npm run build` and uploading to S3.

 ### Database